lnkphm/Chalk/README.md

 # Chalk
-Attempt to create a LMS from scratch.
+Try to create a LMS from scratch.